Software localization

 • Follow the CxD guideline.

-If you feel ready to start using best practices for developing multilingual Android apps, let Phrase Localization Suite do the heavy lifting and stay focused on the code you love.
+If you feel ready to start using best practices for developing multilingual Android apps, let Phrase Localization Platform do the heavy lifting and stay focused on the code you love.
 The world’s most powerful, connective, and customizable localization platform will save you tons of developers’ time, reduce manual errors, and increase translation quality to let you unlock the full potential of your Android app in the long run.